Spotlight is on Canada heading into the G20, former PM Martin says

 The rise of populism is shaking up the global political scene.
 German Chancellor Angela Merkel's recent announcement that she won't run for office again when her term ends in 2021 means that a large number of the people leading the nations of Europe — some of them Canada's close allies for decades — only have a few years of experience.

-France's Emmanuel Macron has been in office for fewer than two years.
+France's Emmanuel Macron has been in office for less than two years.
 The U.K.'s Theresa May has been prime minister for little more than two years.
 Merkel has led her party since 2000 and has been Germany's chancellor since 2005.

 When asked how Merkel's decision to step back could affect the atmosphere at the G20 meetings, Martin said it's going to be Canada's task to make sure her departure won't lead to a crumbling of common values.